A timeline of the behind-the-scenes controversies plaguing Don’t Worry Darling

 5 September 2022 – Olivia Wilde and cast arrive at Venice film festival

 Talk around the film reached fever pitch ahead of Venice film festival, where Wilde, Styles, Pugh and other members of the Don’t Worry Darling cast were in attendance.
-Eyebrows were raised when it emerged that Pugh would not be attending the press conference, however, it was later clarified that this was because her flight landed after the fact, and she would be attending the red carpet event with her director and co-stars.
+Eyebrows were raised when it emerged that Pugh would not be attending the press conference.
+It was later clarified that this was because her flight landed after the fact, and she would be attending the red carpet event with her director and co-stars.

 Ongoing – clips of Styles’s acting circulate on TikTok